 Lesia earned a Master of Landscape Architecture and a Master of Fine Art from the Design School at the University of Pennsylvania.
-She graduated with a BFA from the Pennsylvania Academy of the Fine Arts and the University of Pennsylvania in Philadelphia with Honors, where she received a Beaux-Arts education in painting and sculpture.
+She graduated with a combined BFA from the Pennsylvania Academy of the Fine Arts and the University of Pennsylvania with honors, where she received her education in painting and sculpture.
 As an undergraduate in the School of Arts & Sciences at Penn, Lesia's studies focused on art history, comparative literature, and film.

 Lesia Mokrycke